Craig Crawford: Career

 While beginning his law practice, Crawford worked for Democratic candidates John Glenn and Walter Mondale.
 In 1982, he was an unsuccessful candidate for Florida's state legislature as a Democrat.
 Crawford joined the staff of the Orlando Sentinel in 1985 as a legal affairs and politics reporter.
 In 1989, he moved to the paper's Washington bureau.
 In 1997, Crawford left the Sentinel to run The Hotline until 2003, when he joined Congressional Quarterly leading to his work for NBC, CNBC and MSNBC.

 Crawford publicly resigned from MSNBC on March 5, 2010.
 In the comments section of his Congressional Quarterly blog, he wrote, "i [sic] simply could not any longer endure being a cartoon player for lefty games."

 Crawford was a regular contributor to the John Batchelor and Paul Alexander radio show, broadcast from WABC - AM, New York.
 He also appeared on the CBS Early Show as a political contributor.
 Crawford was also a frequent guest on the Imus in the Morning radio/TV simulcast.

 In 2005, Crawford released the book "Attack The Messenger: How Politicians Turn You Against The Media" which talks about "the role of politicians in taking advantage of that public distrust of the media."

 In the 2008 Presidential campaign, Crawford defended Hillary Clinton and Bill Clinton following President Clinton's response to a press question about why it "takes two of you" to beat Barack Obama.
 On January 26, 2008 Crawford appeared on the MSNBC program Morning Joe defending his position toward the Clintons. and Crawford appeared again on Morning Joe on January 29, 2008 to further defend his statements.

 In 2015 Crawford was hired to serve as Communications Director for the presidential campaign of former Sen. Jim Webb (D-VA).

-Charity work

-Craig Crawford launched a grass roots campaign to raise money for Haiti disaster relief.
-Via his Trail Mix Blog, Mr. Crawford raised close to $75,000 to provide shelter to over 900 Haitian earthquake victims, each shelter providing up to 6 months in durable tents with enough food, clean water and other necessities to survive.
+Following the campaign, Crawford resumed his work as publisher of the political commentary site TrailMix.cc, which he has operated since 2005.

 Personal life

 Crawford is openly gay.
-Since 1987 he has lived with his partner David Blank, Deputy Communications Director, Alliance for Retired Americans.
-They were married in the District of Columbia on April 6, 2013.
+He married David Blank in the District of Columbia in 2013.